Problem

 y & = \sin\theta t - \frac{1}{2}gt^{2}

-\end{aligned} x y = cos θt = sin θt − 2 1 g t 2
+\end{aligned} x y = cos θt = sin θt − 2 1 g t 2 The length of the trajectory is given by,

-L ( t ) = ∫ 0 t x ˙ 2 + y ˙ 2 d t L(t) = \int_{0}^{t}\sqrt{{\dot{x}}^{2} + {\dot{y}}^{2}}dt L ( t ) = ∫ 0 t x ˙ 2 + y ˙ 2 d t
+L ( t ) = ∫ 0 t x ˙ 2 + y ˙ 2 d t L(t) = \int_{0}^{t}\sqrt{{\dot{x}}^{2} + {\dot{y}}^{2}}dt L ( t ) = ∫ 0 t x ˙ 2 + y ˙ 2 d t When the projectile touches the ground again,

 t = 2 sin θ g . t = \frac{2\sin\theta}{g}. t = g 2 s i n θ .